datashines/datashines.github.io/_posts/2020-07-06-Bar-Chart-Race-Bollywood-Singers.md

 title: Bar Chart Race - Bollywood Singers
 ---

-Bar chart races have lately become popular as a form of visualizations.
-This post is all about generating one from scratch.
-Equally interesting is process of data extraction for this exercise.
-We will generate the bar chart race for the most popular singers Bollywood has had between the years 1933 till 2020.
+Bar chart races have lately become popular as a form of visualization.
+This post is all about generating one from scratch including an interesting data extraction process.
+We will generate the bar chart race for the most popular singers Bollywood has had between the years 1933 and 2020.
 We will directly parse data from Wikipedia.
-Using nested loops, we will first iterate through the pages of films of a given year and then skim through each film page per decade.
+Using nested loops, we will first iterate through the pages of films of a given year and then skim through each film page for a given year.
 We will extract data using beautifulsoup and pandas and use matplotlib animation to generate the bar chart race.

 ## Data Extraction